Building modern furniture. Antimodulor 2, 2015

 Nine wooden chairs.
 Variable measurements.

-The Antimodulor 2 project reproduces nine times the same chair model that appears in the book How to build modern furniture by Mario Del Fabbro (2).
-But each chair corresponds to a different height, so that the lowest chair is adapted to a person who is 1.13 m tall and the tallest to a person who is 2.03 m tall.
-In this variety of sizes, the only chair that has not been replicated is the one that coincides precisely with the proportions of the Modulor and which, unsurprisingly, are the same as those on which Del Fabbro bases his book.
-Antimodulor 2 aims to critically analyse Lecorbuserian standardisation and homogenisation by subverting it to the codes of bricolage.
-A way of making that frees us from the logic of the machine and emancipates us from the servitude of the market.
+The Antimodulor 2 project reproduces nine times the same chair model that appears in the book Cómo construir el mueble moderno by Mario Del Fabbro (2).
+But each chair has a different height, so that the lowest chair corresponds to a person who is 1.13 m tall and the highest to a 2.03 m tall person.
+In this variety of sizes, the only chair that has not been replicated is the one that precisely matches the proportions of the Modulor and which, unsurprisingly, are the same as those on which Del Fabbro based his design.

 ________